snordale/nba-playoff-game/README.md

 ## Core Game Mechanics Verification

-- **Data Loading:** Daily stats are fetched via ESPN API and stored using `scripts/loadGames.ts`.
-Requires external scheduler (e.g., cron) for automation.
+- **Data Loading:** The application uses two main data loading processes:
+  - **Daily Game/Stat Loading:** Game schedules and detailed player performance stats for a specific date are fetched via `scripts/loadGames.ts` (using `loadGamesForDate` internally).
+This needs to be run regularly (e.g., daily via cron) during the playoffs to update scores.
+Game dates are stored in the 'America/New_York' timezone.
+  - **Full Roster Loading:** The master list of all teams and players (including names, images, current team) is populated/updated using `scripts/loadTeamsAndPlayers.ts` (using `loadTeamsAndPlayers` internally).
+This should be run initially and periodically as needed.
 - **Data Integrity:** Fetched data (games, players, stats) is correctly stored in the Prisma database.
 - **Data Retrieval:** Group data, including dynamically calculated scores, is correctly pulled by the frontend.
 - **Submissions:** Users can create and update one submission per day before the game locks.